Concord, California

 It’s hard to make a case for any city in the Bay Area as having affordable housing but the median home price of ~768k in May of 2023 is low for anywhere near a major city in California.
 Much of the housing stock is older, which accounts in part for the lower prices, but the city is also not as “hot” as neighboring cities like Pleasant Hill or Walnut Creek which have more developed city centers.
 What this means is that you’re next to cities with active city centers that you can visit but you then get to retreat to a quieter, and less expensive community in Concord.

-Lifestyle of Concord
+Lifestyle

 Concord is a suburban city that serves families that appreciate the lower cost of housing compared to neighboring cities.
 Hence a lifestyle that is driven by family activities.
 Todos Santos Plaza in the downtown district is the community gathering place of Concord.
-It plays host to summer concerts, a farmer’s market and events throughout the year.
+It plays host to summer concerts, a farmer’s market, and events throughout the year.
 The Plaza also has a public park at its center with picnicking, and a large children’s playground pulling in families during the big events and just for downtown visits.

 Outside of downtown the city also has a beautiful community park called Newhall.
-Locals flock here to hike, play with their kiddos and doggos, and families and singles also find themselves here for adult and youth soccer leagues.
-It also has ponds for contemplation and evening bocce and bbq’s for those in more festive moods.
+Locals flock here to hike, and play with their kiddos and doggos, and families and singles also find themselves here for adult and youth soccer leagues.
+It also has ponds for contemplation and evening bocce and BBQs for those in more festive moods.
 Concord is also home to the Pixieland Amusement Park and Six Flags/Hurricane Harbor, the Bay Area’s largest water park so while the city can be quiet, there is a ton to do with the kiddos.

-Schools of Concord
+Schools

 The Concord school system rates a B+ on niche.com and is called the Mt.
 Diablo Unified School District for those who go searching and can’t find a Concord, CA district.
-The general consensus among locals about the schools here is that it is hit or miss depending on the school with generally the southern side of the city, that borders Walnut Creek and Pleasant Hill offering the best options.
-These schools perform better in testing but of course those go hand-in-hand with the more expensive homes.
-The rise in charter schools has impacted Concord, with Clayton Valley a relatively new charter school, now the highest ranked public high school in the city.
+The consensus among locals about the schools here is that it is hit or miss depending on the school with generally the southern side of the city, which borders Walnut Creek and Pleasant Hill offering the best options.
+These schools perform better in testing but of course, those go hand-in-hand with the more expensive homes.
+The rise in charter schools has impacted Concord, with Clayton Valley a relatively new charter school, now the highest-ranked public high school in the city.
 Concord is also home to De La Salle, a well-known parochial high school, with an excellent sports program and an A rating for academics.

 Why You Should Move Here Now?